Craig M. Wright: Life and career

 Wright specialises in music history.
 His early work concentrated on Middle Ages and renaissance music, his most important contribution being Music and Ceremony at Notre Dame of Paris (1989).
-More recently, Wright turned his attention to Mozart and the study of genius generally, with the publication of his trade book The Hidden Habits of Genius (HarperCollins, 2020, at Amazon), which was an Amazon Book of the Year selection for the Nonfiction class.
+More recently, Wright turned his attention to Mozart and the study of genius generally, with the publication of his trade book The Hidden Habits of Genius (2020).

 He received a Guggenheim Fellowship in 1982.
 In 2004 he was awarded the honorary degree Doctor of Humane Letters from the University of Chicago and in 2010 was elected to the American Academy of Arts and Sciences.
 In 2016 he was awarded Yale's Sewall Prize for excellence in undergraduate teaching and in 2018 the Yale Phi Beta Kappa Devane Medal for excellence in teaching and scholarship.

 On May 15, 2013, Wright was named the first Academic Director of Online Education at Yale University.
-His Yale online music course Introduction to Classical Music (available at Coursera) had been engaged by 225,000 participants as of December 31, 2022.
+His Yale online music course Introduction to Classical Music (available on Coursera) had been engaged by 250,000 participants as of August 20, 2024.